Urban Raptor Project

 Project Overview

 As predators, raptors are important members of their ecosystems.
-The Urban Raptor Monitoring Initiative (URMI) will address questions regarding raptor habitat use and population trends in Northwest Arkansas, an area with rapid human population growth.
+Our Urban Raptor Project addresses questions regarding raptor habitat use and population trends in Northwest Arkansas, an area with rapid human population growth.

-This study will involve inventorying raptors at study sites along an urban to rural gradient, assessing trends in habitat use, survival, and co-occurrence dynamics–important insight into how different species coexist together.
+This study will involve studying raptors at sites along an urban to rural gradient, assessing trends in habitat use, survival, and co-occurrence dynamics–important insight into how different species coexist together.

 Study Species

-We will incorporate species in this study that are common in our focal region and likely to be found at sites along our planned urban to rural gradient.
+This study will focus on species that are common in our focal region and found in both urban and rural areas.

 to top